Image-Analysis-Hub/Pasteur-BioImage-Analysis-Course-2025/ECI/Day4.md

 ![Screenshot 2025-04-30 at 17 09 13](https://github.com/user-attachments/assets/bd548c8b-cbd2-41d0-be2e-13d607a09eb8)

-The zipped folder contains the demo files required for the practicals, and PDFs of the TrackMate manuals.
+The zipped folder contains the demo files required for the practicals, and PDFs of the TrackMate manuals (you don't have to read them!!).
-You can also follow the documentation online: https://imagej.net/plugins/trackmate/
+You can also follow the documentation online: https://imagej.net/plugins/trackmate/ (not required for the course!!)